slemire/slemire.github.io/_posts/2019-10-05-htb-writeup-ghoul.md

 ### Website enumeration on port 8080

-The website is protected with Basic Auth, but I guessed the `admin/admin` log in right on the first try.
+The website is protected with HTTP Basic Auth, but I guessed the `admin/admin` login right on the first try.

 Once authenticated, I find another website running on port 8080.
 It's some generic company website.